Abandoned & Little-Known Airfields:

 A circa 2006 aerial view looking north at the site of the Epcot Center Ultralight Flightpark,

-now covered by the abandoned hotel buildings of the never-completed Disney Pop Century Legendary Years Resort.
+covered by the abandoned hotel buildings of the uncompleted Disney Pop Century Legendary Years Resort.

-There is no remaining trace of the former airfield.
+There was no remaining trace of the former airfield.

 even though the site of the airfield had been covered by buildings for at least 6 years by that point.